AYearOf/ayearof.github.io/_drafts/mindstorms_vs_vex.md

 the same as the Nintendo DS, NEST Thermostat, or [BeagleBone Black](http://www.amazon.com/BeagleBone-Black-Single-Computer-Development/dp/B00LC1924G/?{{ site.amazontag }}) -- with 16 MB of Flash memory, 64 MB of RAM, and running at 300MHz.
 This has some exciting ramifications, which we'll talk about in the Software section.

+EV3 Brick allows display of images, can play sounds, and change LED color.
+It's not backlit.
+IQ is.

 From a connectivity perspective, the EV3 is better equipped out of the box: both use USB to upload programs to the brick,